 - You are usually providing excess carbs for a dog if you feed it plenty of dry foods.

 - Dry meals contain large amounts of cereal grains because the grains are a cheap source of nutrients.

-Human Pheramones for both Men and WomenPheromones can be defined as natural chemicals that result in social actions in the members of the same species.
+Human Pheramones for both Men and WomenPheromones can be defined as biological compounds that trigger social actions in the members.
 Learn more about human pheramones for Men.